truongcongminh96/my-dotfiles/README.md

 #### sh -c "`curl -fsSL https://raw.githubusercontent.com/truongcongminh96/my-dotfiles/master/install.sh `"

+**My dotfiles add more plugin for Go developer include vim-go and autocomplete**

 **Always be sure to run `rake update` after pulling to ensure plugins are updated**

 ## What is YADR?